Table of Contents

 Injury is most likely the reason your cat hates getting their nails trimmed; once they feel that pain, they know what to avoid.
 A well-trained cat will not mind getting its nails trimmed.
 However, not all cats are well trained, as several of us know.

-If you have a kitten, start nail training early.
+If you have a kitten, start nail training early, and avoid negative reinforcement.

 Generally, you'll want to cut your cat's claws every ten days to two weeks, but your cat's situation may change that.

 There are two different scenarios regarding how often you trim your cat's nails, indoor and outdoor.